RobbyRob81/automated_regression/README.md

 #### Wallaby inline IDE test coverage

 You can get test coverage feedback in your editor if you use Wallaby.js More info about it can be found [here](https://wallabyjs.com).
 You'll need the pro version to use all the features, it's highly recommended.

     Setup
     1. Install IDE extension.
 More info [here](https://wallabyjs.com/download/)
     2. Configure via Automatic Configuration, select `Automatic Configuration <project directory>` More info [here](https://wallabyjs.com/docs/intro/config.html)
     3. You Should now see test coverage in your editor.
     4. Optional, you can view the app test coverage by going to [ http://localhost:51245]( http://localhost:51245) to see test coverage

-# automated_regression